Skip to content

 Is sapphire an expensive stone?

-What color sapphire is most valuable?
+What colour sapphire is most valuable?

 natural colors of sapphire